 Doctoral Dissertation

-My doctoral dissertation examined how traumas born of authoritarianism can result in a specific psychological profile and maladaptive coping strategies that are passed on generationally.
-I studied this phenomenon among Slavic Community members who were raised by fundamentalist, evangelical Soviet refugees.
+My doctoral dissertation examined how traumas born of high-control and unpredictable environments can result in a specific psychological profile and maladaptive coping strategies that may be passed on generationally.
+I studied this phenomenon among Slavic Community members who were raised in a fundamentalist, evangelical, ex-Soviet community in the U.S.

-To view the dissertation, please select one of these open-source sites:
+To simply view the dissertation, please go to:

 AURA: Antioch University Repository and Archive: https://aura.antioch.edu/etds/1206/